-ACTIVITY Are you hurt?
+ACTIVITY C Are you hurt?

 - Rosetta Stone Ojibwe

 - Smart board or projector

-- · Computers or tablets
+- Computers or tablets

-- 1. Review Unit 18, Lesson 2, Explore 4 and Explore questions in Rosetta Stone Ojibwe as a class. - 2.
-Group students into pairs.
+- 1. Review Unit 18, Lesson 2, Explore 4 and Explore questions in Rosetta Stone Ojibwe as a class.

+- 2. Group students into pairs.
 Ask each pair to use the language from this lesson to create a mini script about a person getting hurt.
 Students can use phrases from the steps they just reviewed, or the following phrases:

-Niwiisagendam geget.
+- Niwiisagendam geget.

+- Aaniin danaa gaa-izhiwebiziyan?

-Aaniin danaa gaa-izhiwebiziyan?Aaniindi danaa wiisagendaman?
+- Aaniindi danaa wiisagendaman?

-Niwiisagendam ninikaang.
+- Niwiisagendam ninikaang.

-Ingii-chi-bitaakoshin.
+- Ingii-chi-bitaakoshin.

-Namanj iidog.
+- Namanj iidog.

-Bizaanishinin!
+- Bizaanishinin!

-Daga biizh mikwam.
+- Daga biizh mikwam.

-Gego mamaajiiken.
+- Gego mamaajiiken.

-Gigashkitoon ina da-mamaajibidooyan ginik?
+- Gigashkitoon ina da-mamaajibidooyan ginik?

 I really hurt.
 What happened to you?
 Where do you hurt?
 My arm is hurting me.

-l accidentally crashed

-I don't know.
+I accidentally crashed I don't know.
 Lie still!
 Please bring ice.
 Don't be moving around.
-Can you move your arm

-(by pulling on it)?
+Can you move your arm (by pulling on it)?